 Big premium coupes and convertibles like the Mercedes SEC and SL, Jaguar XJS, and BMW 6-Series occupied a small but lucrative market.
-They sold in modest numbers, but well-heeled buyers were willing to pay a sizable premium for their distinctive styling, making such cars very profitable.
+They sold in modest numbers, but well-heeled buyers were willing to pay a sizeable premium for their distinctive styling, making such cars very profitable.
 They also served as style leaders for their brands, adding luster to the rest of the line.

 Several other automakers had recently tried to break in to the high-end two-door segment with mixed results.
 Cadillac’s Pininfarina-styled Allanté roadster and Buick’s two-seat Reatta had failed to lure buyers away from the established European leaders despite significantly lower prices.
 The Cadillac Eldorado and Lincoln Continental Mark VII lacked the cachet or sophistication to appeal to BMW or Mercedes buyers, while Honda’s Legend coupe was more of a two-door sedan than a posh sports coupe.
 Still, the coupe market remained a tempting target.